vukbgit/simplex/README.md

     * set up the __Error Handler__ based on the environment
     * instances a __[Dipendency Injector Container](https://github.com/php-fig/container)__ loading definitions from _private/share/vukbgit/simplex/config/di-container.php_ (see file for details)
     * the __DI Container__ instances the __Dispatcher__ (which is another name for a [request handler](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-15-request-handlers.md#21-psrhttpserverrequesthandlerinterface))
-    * the dispatcher load the __middleware queue__ from _private/share/vukbgit/simplex/config/middleware.php_ which is basically composed by:
+    * the dispatcher loads the __middleware queue__ from the MIDDLEWARE_QUEUE_PATH constant value (defaults to _private/share/vukbgit/simplex/config/middleware.php_), Simplex default queue is composed by:
         * the __Router__ which loads routes definitions from any file named "routes.php" stored under the _private/local/simplex_ folder (even in subdirectories); the route definition must contain an "action" parameter (_private/local/simplex/config/route.php_ contains more details about routes definitions)
         * the Simplex __Authentication__ middleware that:
             * fires conditionally if an "authentication" parameter is found inside the current route definition
             * if fired checks whether the user is currently authenticated, otherwise redirects to a configured url
-        * the __Request Handler__ (no, not the __Dispatcher__ from above, there is a bit of naming confusion in this field...), which is responsible for the processing of the current route, invokes the __Route Handler__ (a local class) specified into the route definition which must inherit from one of the Simplex\Controller abstract classes
+        * the __Request Handler__ (no, not the __Dispatcher__ from above, there is a bit of naming confusion on this matter...), which is responsible for processing the current route, invokes the __Route Handler__ (a local class) specified into the route definition which must inherit from one of the Simplex\Controller abstract classes
         * the __Route Handler__:
             * stores all of the request parameters and the response object into class properties
             * calls a method named after the "action" route parameter
             * this method performs all the tasks needed by the action and usually renders a template injecting HTML code into the response
         * the __Dispatcher__ returns the response to the _index.php_ scope
-    * the HHTP status code of the response is checked and if different from 200 (which means "everything went fine") gets the appropriate HTML code from a _private/share/vukbgit/simplex/src/errors/_ file and injects it into the response
+    * the HTTP status code of the response is checked and if different from 200 (which means "everything went fine") gets the appropriate HTML code from a _private/share/vukbgit/simplex/src/errors/_ file and injects it into the response
     * the __Emitter__ is instantiated and returns the response to the browser

 ## Folders & Files Structure ##

 Simplex extends the classes namespace logic to every file in the application;: the __local namespace__ starts from the folder defined into _private/local/simplex/config/constants.php_ LOCAL_DIR constant (defaults to _private/local/simplex_) and is named by default _Simplex\Local_.

 Into this folder the classes are arranged as the typical application, by business domain logic (i.e. the _News_ folder for all classes related to news, the _Customer_ folder, etc).
-But also every other file with different purpose (configuration files, html templates) should follow this logic; so there is no grouping by function first (a top _config_ folder, a top _views_ folder, etc.), but instead by namespace/business logic first (so _/News/config_ and _News/templates_ folders).
+But also every other file with different purpose (configuration files, html templates, SASS files...) should follow this logic; so there is no grouping by function first (a top _config_ folder, a top _views_ folder, etc.), but instead by namespace/business logic first (so _/News/config_ and _News/templates_ folders).

-This is because typically application developement proceeds by domain logic: adding the News functionality means adding at least a News class, some News configuration (routes and DI container definitions) and some Nes views (HTML templates for backend and frontend); if all of these files are scattered through local folder subfolders the it's harder to develope,  mantain and "clone" functionalities to be used as draft for new ones
+This is because typically application developement proceeds by domain logic: adding the News functionality means adding at least a News class, some News configuration (routes and DI container definitions) and some News views (HTML templates for backend and frontend); if all of these files are scattered through local folder subfolders I find it harder to develope,  mantain and "clone" functionalities to be used as draft for new ones

 So here are folders and files as installed from Simplex, from the installation root folder: